Space Filling Curves is All You Need: Communication-Avoiding Matrix Multiplication Made Simple: Results

 Figure~\ref{fig:perf_emr} illustrates the BF16 GEMM performance for oneDNN and SFC-CA GEMM on EMR for a range of matrices ($M\times N\times K$ configuration illustrated on x-axis), along with the roofline performance as projected by the model described in Section~\ref{subsec:sfc_perf_model}.
-The experiments are sorted based on their operational intensity (defined as the total GEMM floating point operations divided by the total size of $A$, $B$ and $C$).

-First we observe that oneDNN illustrates performance far-off the roofline model and shows substantial ``glass-jaws".
-SFC-CA GEMM substantially improves performance by 1.4$\times$ (geometric mean speedup) and tracks the roofline closely (typically within 5-15\% of the tight roofline).
+The experiments are sorted based on their operational intensity.
+OneDNN illustrates performance far-off the roofline model and shows ``glass-jaws" especially for larger matrix sizes where blocking is essential for performance.
+SFC-CA GEMM improves performance up to 2.6$\times$, with Weighted Harmonic Mean (WHM) performance of 49.1 TFLOPS vs 33.9 TFLOPS for oneDNN (1.45$\times$ speedup) and tracks the roofline closely (typically within 5-25\% of the tight roofline).

-In order to shed light on the source of the performance improvements, we investigated the total L2 misses across all cores for 2 different GEMM experiments -- see Figure~\ref{fig:perf_emr_l2}.
-For the first configuration ($M\times N\times K = 4096\times 1024\times 4096$, Figure~\ref{fig:perf_emr_l2}-Left), we first observe that the SFC-CA 2D (i.e.\ 1 $C$ copy) results in total 1.34$\times$ less L2 misses than oneDNN.
-By increasing the replication factor to 2 (i.e.\ 2.5D SFC-CA) we further reduce the total L2 misses by 1.18$\times$ in the GEMM phase (see blue bars) while we incur some additional L2 misses during the $C$ reduction (orange part of the bar).
-Finally, by increasing the replication factor to 4 (i.e.\ 3D SFC-CA) we further reduce the total L2 misses by 1.2$\times$ in the GEMM phase while we incur extra L2 misses during the $C$ reduction phase (which is now $\sim2\times$ larger compared to the case with just 2 $C$ copies).
-Nevertheless, the 3D SFC-CA GEMM with 4 copies of $C$ is the best performing variant in this case, yielding in total 1.61$\times$ less L2 cache misses than the oneDNN implementation.
-For this specific experiment we observe that SFC-CA GEMM is 1.65$\times$ faster than oneDNN (40.8 vs 24.7 TFLOPs).
+To shed light on the source of the performance improvements, we show in Figure~\ref{fig:perf_emr_l2} the total L2 misses across all cores for 2 GEMM experiments.
+For the first configuration ($M\times N\times K = 4096\times 1024\times 4096$, Figure~\ref{fig:perf_emr_l2}-Left), we observe that the SFC-CA 2D (i.e.\ 1 $C$ copy) results in 1.34$\times$ less L2 misses than oneDNN.
+By increasing the replication factor to 2 (i.e.\ 2.5D SFC-CA) we reduce the total L2 misses by 1.18$\times$ in the GEMM phase (see blue bars) while we incur some additional L2 misses during the $C$ reduction (orange part of the bar).
+Finally, by increasing the replication factor to 4 (i.e.\ 3D SFC-CA) we further reduce the total L2 misses by 1.2$\times$ in the GEMM phase while we incur extra L2 misses during the $C$ reduction (which is now $\sim2\times$ larger compared to the case with 2 $C$ copies).
+The 3D SFC-CA GEMM with 4 copies of $C$ is the best performing, yielding in total 1.61$\times$ less L2 cache misses than oneDNN.
+For this experiment SFC-CA GEMM is 1.52$\times$ faster than oneDNN (40.8 vs 26.9 TFLOPs).